Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Numerics

-We studied the thermodynamics of our model using Langevin Dynamics (LD) \cite{schlick}.
+We studied the thermodynamics of our model using Langevin Dynamics \cite{schlick}.
 Using a discretized representation of the Hamiltonian at every grid point $\alpha=1,2,...,N_{g}$, we performed a fixed temperature run of sufficient length to get reliable averages.
 The calculations were performed using periodic boundary conditions on square lattices $L\times L$ with the number of independent nodes $N_{g}=L^{2}$.
-The LD dynamical equations are given by:
+The Langevin Dynamics dynamical equations are given by: